 The College uses, and expects students to use, the American Psychological Association (APA) referencing system for citing and referencing sources in their assignments.
-Official guides are available on the internet or in hard copy through the Library.
-A copy is also included as an Appendix to this Student Handbook - Appendix C. Students should note that Wikipedia is not considered by the College as a valid source of information and should therefore not be included as a reference.
-If a studnet has utilsed an AI tool to help them with an assignment in any way this must be stated.
+Official guides are available on the internet or in hard copy from the Library.
+A copy is also included as an appendix to this Student Handbook - APPENDIX C: APA Referencing.
+Students should note that Wikipedia is not considered by the College as a valid source of information and should therefore not be included as a reference.
+If a student has utilised an AI tool to help them with an assignment in any way this must be stated.